-We have audited the separate and consolidated financial statements of Bortex Group Holdings Company Limited (the "Company") and its subsidiaries (collectively the "Group"), set on pages 10 to 81, which comprise the separate and consolidated statement of financial position as at 31 October 2022, and the separate and consolidated statement of comprehensive income, the separate and consolidated statement of changes in equity and the separate and consolidated statement of cash flows for the year then ended, and notes to the separate and consolidated financial statements, including a summary of significant accounting policies.
+We have audited the separate and consolidated financial statements of Bortex Group Holdings Company Limited (the "Company" and its subsidiaries the "Group"), set on pages 10 to 86, which comprise the separate and consolidated statements of financial position as at 31 October 2023, and the separate and consolidated statements of comprehensive income, the separate and consolidated statements of changes in equity and the separate and consolidated statements of cash flows for the year then ended, and notes to the separate and consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying separate and consolidated financial statements give a true and fair view of the financial position of the Company and the Group as at 31 October 2022, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS") and the Companies Act, Cap.
+In our opinion, the accompanying separate and consolidated financial statements give a true and fair view of the financial position of the Company and the Group as at 31 October 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS") and the Companies Act, Cap.
 386 of the Laws of Malta (the "Companies Act").